Household Hazardous Waste

-- Commercial waste will not be accepted at any time.
+- Commercial waste is not be accepted at any time.

-- Wear protective gloves when handling HHW and do not smoke, eat or drink around chemicals
+- Wear protective gloves when handling HHW.
+Do not smoke, eat or drink around chemicals.

-- Place HHW in a cardboard box and put curbside on your regular trash collection day at least 4 feet from your trash and/or recycling totes
+- Place HHW in a cardboard box and put curbside on your regular trash collection day at least 4 feet from your trash and/or recycling carts.

 - Clearly label your cardboard box “HHW” and make sure chemicals do not spill, leak or mix.